technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // =============================================================================
 // A Variadic Generic can directly be used as the result type of a function, and
 // it will be automatically considered a `Collection` in concrete code.
-The us-
+Note,
-// age of the `(T...)` syntax is used to make the result type a tuple.
+// the `(T...)` syntax is used to make the result type a tuple.
 // =============================================================================

 // Concrete users will get a `Collection`